wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

 ##### 3 Application of this Part

 *   (1) This Part shall extend to the United Kingdom.

+    (1A) Nothing in this Part applies or extends to a judgment that is given in or by a superior court or an inferior court of Australia.

+    (1B) Subsection (1A) does not, however, prevent a judgment given in or by a superior court or an inferior court of Australia from being a registrable Australian judgment under [subpart 5][34] of Part 2 of the Trans-Tasman Proceedings Act 2010\.

+    (1C) Subsection (1A), and the amendments to, and revocations of orders under, this Part effected by [Schedule 2][35] of the Trans-Tasman Proceedings Act 2010, do not, however, affect the application of this Part to a judgment given in or by a superior court or an inferior court of Australia before the commencement of [subpart 5][34] of Part 2 of that Act.

     (2) If the Governor-General is satisfied that, in the event of the benefits conferred by this Part being extended to money judgments given in the superior courts of any part of Her Majesty's dominions outside the United Kingdom, or given in the superior courts of any foreign country, substantial reciprocity of treatment will be assured as respects the enforcement within that part of Her Majesty's dominions or in that foreign country, as the case may be, of money judgments given in the superior courts of New Zealand, he may by Order in Council direct---